gildaemeni/retail-sales-data-analysis/README.md

 # retail-sales-data-analysis
-Retail Sales Data Analysis Project | Python, SQL, Tableau
+Retail Sales Data Analysis | Python, Pandas, Matplotlib, Seaborn, and Tableau

 This project analyzes sales and profit data from a superstore from 2014 and 2018 It covers 9,994 transactions across 4 U.S. regions, 17 product sub-categories, and over 1,800 unique products